MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsCustomPolicyPackage.md

 ## OUTPUTS

 ## NOTES
-The user is not allowed to delete a pre-defined package created by Microsoft.
+The user is not allowed to delete a default package created by Microsoft.

 ## RELATED LINKS